jarviscanada/jarvis_data_eng_ShailendraSingh/README.md

 ## Miscellaneous
-- Recreational walking and swimming
+- Recreational walking, cycling and swimming (Recently cycled from Brampton to Toronto in one go!)
 - PC Gaming (MechWarrior, World of Warcraft, etc)
 - Reverse Engineering using Ghidra, IDA Free and x32dbg
 - Reading and learning about various topics such as mathematics, history and more